bluedenim/log4j-s3-search/README.md

 # log4j-s3-search

-## IMPORTANT NOTE on log4j vulnerabilty: https://www.cisa.gov/news/2021/12/11/statement-cisa-director-easterly-log4j-vulnerability

-* Since release **3.6.0**, log4j-s3-search is built with **log4j2 2.17.1**, addressing recent vulnerabilities (see above).
-You are **strongly advised** to also switch to Log4j2 2.17.1 (**or [higher](https://mvnrepository.com/artifact/org.apache.logging.log4j/log4j-core)**, since I'm tired of updating this) for your applications.
-* If you're still using Log4j 1,x, **PLEASE consider upgrading to Log4j 2.x**.
-Log4j 1.x is deprecated, and _there are vulnerabilities with it that nobody will fix_. ~Once I get around to it, I may even drop~ As of release 4.0.0, I have removed **appender-log4j** from this repo.
+* Log4j 1.x is no longer supported.
+If you're still using Log4j 1.x, **PLEASE consider upgrading to Log4j 2.x**.
+Log4j
+  1.x is deprecated, and _there are vulnerabilities with it that nobody will fix_.

-  *If you REALLY need to continue using Log4j, you may use release **3.7.0**.
-But really: upgrade to Log4j2 for your own sake.*
+  * If you REALLY need to continue using Log4j, you may use release **3.7.0**.
+But really: upgrade to Log4j2 for your own sake.

 ![image](https://user-images.githubusercontent.com/1897208/155896919-552ab47e-98c9-4d54-9878-d0e145bb7153.png)